 If you and your spouse cannot agree the property is separate, you must prove the property is separate property.
 Proving this can be difficult.
 It will require you to submit clear and convincing evidence, which is a higher standard than preponderance of evidence.

 In some instances, proving separate property is relatively easy.
 An easy example would be a vintage vehicle owned before the marriage.
 A copy of the vehicle’s title predating the marriage can prove you’re the sole owner of the vehicle.

 When people get married, they are quick to co-mingle their assets.
 This may seem like a good idea, but in the event of a divorce, deciding what is separate property becomes tricky.

 A common way separate property is converted into community property is adding a spouse’s name to the title of an asset such as a vehicle or rental property.
-Separate property can also be converted in in community property in a much simpler fashion.
-For instance, bringing personal furniture or housewares into a marriage and using it without distinction of ownership will probably result in the items becoming community property.
+Separate property can also be converted into community property in a much simpler fashion.
+For instance, bringing personal furniture or housewares into marriage and using it without distinction of ownership will probably result in the items becoming community property.

 Co-mingling funds will also cause separate property to be converted into community property.
-This can include combining bank accounts, stock portfolios and combining inheritance money with community funds.
+This can include combining bank accounts, stock portfolios, and combining inheritance money with community funds.

 Separating separate property that has been co-mingled with community property is difficult.
 As mentioned earlier, you will be required to prove the separate property is in fact yours.
 Contact an experienced property division attorney if you have found yourself in this situation.

 Debt, just like any other property can be classified as community or separate property.
 Generally, both spouses are responsible for any debts incurred during the marriage, regardless of who spent more.
 Any debt incurred before the marriage will be considered separate property.
 If you took out a student loan or opened a credit card account before the marriage, it will be considered separate property.